nymag/big-query-importer/readme.md

 Google BigQuery Importer
 ========================

-bq-importer gets all published pages from [Clay](https://github.com/nymag/sites), maps their data to a schema that [Google BigQuery](https://cloud.google.com/bigquery/) accepts, and imports the data as a stream directly to a specified table within a specified dataset.
+big-query-importer gets all published pages from [Clay](https://github.com/nymag/sites), maps their data to a schema that [Google BigQuery](https://cloud.google.com/bigquery/) accepts, and imports the data as a stream directly to a specified table within a specified dataset.

 Any logic beyond mapping values from Clay to values in BigQuery should be avoided.